 For illustrative purposes, described below is a hypothetical structure consisting of the Reference Tranches.
-The principal payments by the Issuer to the holders of the Class 1M-1, Class 1M-2, Class 1B-1 and Class 1B-2 Notes will be based on the Class Notional Amounts of the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B and Class 1B-2 Reference Tranches that are included in the hypothetical structure.
-Accordingly, principal payments on the Reference Obligations that are hypothetically allocated to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B and Class 1B-2 Reference Tranches will be paid to Holders of the Class 1M-1, Class 1M-2 (with allocations among the Class 1M-2A, Class 1M-2B and Class 1M-2C Reference Tranches to be made as described in this Offering Memorandum), Class 1B-1 (with allocations between the Class 1B-1A and Class 1B-1B Reference Tranches to be made as described in this Offering Memorandum) and Class 1B-2 Notes, respectively.
-Similarly, in the event the Class Notional Amounts of the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B and Class 1B-2 Reference Tranches are written down or increased as described herein, the Class Principal Balances of the Class 1M-1, Class 1M-2 (with allocations among the Class 1M-2A, Class 1M-2B and Class 1M-2C Reference Tranches to be made as described in this Offering Memorandum), Class 1B-1 (with allocations between the Class 1B-1A and Class 1B-1B Reference Tranches to be made as described in this Offering Memorandum) and Class 1B-2 Notes, respectively, will also be written down or increased, as applicable.
+The principal payments by the Issuer to the holders of the Class 1M-1, Class 1M-2 and Class 1B-1 Notes will be based on the Class Notional Amounts of the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A and Class 1B-1B Reference Tranches that are included in the hypothetical structure.
+Accordingly, principal payments on the Reference Obligations that are hypothetically allocated to the Class 1M-1, Class 1M-2A, Class 1M-2A, Class 1M-2B, Class 1M-2B, Class 1M-2C, Class 1B-1A and Class 1B-1B Reference Tranches will be paid to Holders of the Class 1M-2B, Class 1M-2C, Class 1B-1A and Class 1B-1B Reference Tranches will be paid to Holders of the Class 1M-1, Class 1M-2 (with allocations among the Class 1M-2A, Class 1M-2B and Class 1B-1B Reference Tranches to be made as described in this Offering Memorandum) and Class 1B-1 Notes (with allocations between the Class 1B-1A and Class 1B-1B Reference Tranches to be made as described in this Offering Memorandum), respectively.
+Similarly, in the event the Class Notional Amounts of the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A and Class 1B-1B Reference Tranches are written down or increased as described herein, the Class Principal Balances of the Class 1M-2 (with allocations among the Class 1M-2A, Class 1M-2B, and Class 1M-2C, Reference Tranches to be made as described in this Offering Memorandum) and Class 1B-1B Reference Tranches to be made as described in the Class 1M-2A, Class 1M-2B, Class 1M-2C, Reference Tranches to be made as described in the Soffering Memorandum) and Class 1B-1B Reference Tranches are written down or increased as described herein, the Class 1M-2C, Reference Tranches to be made as described in this Offering Memorandum) and Class 1B-1 Notes (with allocations between the Class 1M-2A, Class 1M-2C, Reference Tranches to be made as described in this Offering Memorandum) and Class 1B-1 Notes (with allocations between